If you've blocked our ad, please consider unblocking it.

 MultiSio4Sio32Load020820 Sio32MultiLoad010214 NINTENDOSRAM_V113

 Located at F87AF0 in the Japanese version, F32D94 in the US version, F4026C in the European version and A2BF78 in the prototype.
-The Japan Revision 1 version and the USA Virtual Console version do not differ from their "parent" versions.
+The Japan Revision 1 version, the Japan Virtual Console version and the USA Virtual Console version do not differ from their "parent" versions.